aesc-silicon/elements-sdk/README.rst

 The Vivado toolchain is not part of this SDK and needs to be installed separately for Xilinx platforms from `Xilinx's homepage`_.
-Download the Linux Self Extracting Web Installer for Version 2019.2 and install it.
-Ignore the warnings about the Not Supported Linux OS and do not install the latest version.
-You can use the Vivado HL WebPACK license for free if you do not sell the bitsream and disable everything except the Artix-7 Platform to save disk storage.
+Download the Linux Self Extracting Web Installer for Version 2020.2 and install it.
+Select Vivado as product and Vivado HL WebPACK as Edition.
+You can use this edition's license for free, if you do not sell the bitsream, and disable everything except the Artix-7 Platform to save disk storage.
 Elements excepts to find the Vivado toolchain under ``/opt/xilinx``.

 .. code-block:: text

-    chmod +x ~/Downloads/Xilinx_Unified_2019.2_1106_2127_Lin64.bin
+    chmod +x ~/Downloads/Xilinx_Unified_2020.2_1118_1232_Lin64.bin
-    ~/Downloads/Xilinx_Unified_2019.2_1106_2127_Lin64.bin
+    ~/Downloads/Xilinx_Unified_2020.2_1118_1232_Lin64.bin

 .. _Xilinx's homepage: https://www.xilinx.com/support/download.html